Richard Kindersley: Life and career

-He has also constructed a modern stone circle called The Millennium Stones created during 1998 to 1999 in Gatton Park Surrey, to mark the double millennium from AD1 to AD2000.
-The first stone in the series is inscribed with the words from St John's Gospel, "in the beginning the word was".
+He also constructed a modern stone circle called The Millennium Stones created during 1998 to 1999 in Gatton Park, Surrey, to mark the double millennium from AD1 to AD2000.
+The first stone in the series is inscribed with the words from John 1:1, "in the beginning the word was".
 The subsequent nine stones are carved with quotations contemporary with each 200 year segment, ending with the words of T. S. Eliot.

-The Millennium Stones in Gatton Park.
-Each is inscribed by the artist.
+Kindersley contributed sculpting and lettering to a number of memorials, including the British Normandy Memorial, the Dunblane massacre memorial in Dunblane Cathedral, and a memorial at St Paul's Cathedral to Londoners killed by World War II bombing.

+He was a fellow of the Royal Society of Arts, and in 2001 became an honorary fellow of the Royal Institute of British Architects.
+He was also given the Freedom of the City of London.
+He died on 27 November 2025, at the age of 86.